What is All Star Code?

 What is the All Star Code Summer Intensive Program?

-All Star Code (ASC), our flagship program, is a six-week summer program for high school rising male sophomores, juniors, and seniors here in New York City.
-The 2015 Summer Intensive will consist of 2 cohorts of 40 students total.
+The Summer Intensive (SI), our flagship program, is a six-week summer program for high school rising male sophomores, juniors, and seniors here in New York City.
 The curriculum includes a rigorous computer science course, but also a soft-skills curriculum (leadership, innovation, team-work, etc.) that would help our students stand out years later when they enter the talent pipeline of top companies.
 ASC’s purpose is to give young African-American men an early introduction to the world of technology, providing a mode of entry to an industry that has been closed to them.
 (To twist the old Walt Disney line: “If you can’t see it, you can’t dream it.”)

 How do I apply for the All Star Code Summer Intensive program?